 The U.S. PEPFAR Community Led Monitoring

-The U.S. President’s Emergency Plan for AIDS Relief Zambia (PEPFAR) announces an open competition for organizations to submit applications to carry out a Community Led Monitoring (CLM) program.
-This funding opportunity seeks to improve the quality of HIV care in Zambia through client feedback collected by trained community members.
-PEPFAR Zambia is seeking not-for-profit organizations that have the capabilities to collaborate on the national level with PEPFAR, key stakeholders, and neighborhood levels with clientele receiving PEPFAR supported services.
-Potential grantees should be able to implement a monitoring program to promote cooperation in addressing HIV, encourage constituencies to share their experience, and facilitate joint action that makes a difference in the HIV response.
+The U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) Zambia requests applications for an open competition for organizations to conduct the Community Led Monitoring (CLM) program.
+This funding opportunity seeks to improve the quality of HIV care in Zambia by soliciting and triangulating recipient of care feedback collected by trained community members.
+PEPFAR Zambia uses this information to strengthen, address gaps and improve the outcomes of HIV services.
+PEPFAR Zambia seeks not-for-profit organizations with the capacity to collaborate with PEPFAR, key stakeholders, as well as community level recipients of care of PEPFAR supported services.
+Potential grantees should build on past work, be able to implement a monitoring program to promote cooperation in addressing HIV, encourage all PLHIV constituencies, including but not limited to key populations, adolescent girls and young women and pregnant and breastfeeding women, to share their experience and facilitate discussion and insight that makes a difference in the HIV response.

 Who is Eligible to Apply?

-Not-for-profit organizations, including civil society, non-governmental organizations, and public and private educational institutions.
-For full eligibility requirements, please see the Notice of Funding Opportunity.
+- Not-for-profit organizations, including civil society, non-governmental organization and public and private educational institutions.

 What are the objectives of the Program?